-- (a) Applicability: The terms and provisions of this article shall apply to any protected tree located on land within the city not owned by the city, the commonwealth, or any independent authority of the commonwealth, or by the federal government, except protected tree(s) located on an exempt lot pursuant to paragraphs (c) and (d) below.
-The terms and provisions of this article shall not apply Except on single or two family residential occupied lots where no exterior construction is presently underway or planned to take place during the 24 months following the removal of trees, the trees to be removed do not meet the Landmark tree designation, and the owner obtains an exemption permit from the tree warden. - (b) Permit, certificate of exemption: No person shall remove a protected tree on a non-exempt lot located on land subject to the provisions of this article, or commence legally permitted exterior work on any lot without first obtaining a tree permit or a certificate of exemption from the tree warden.
-Applications shall be made in writing on forms specified by the tree warden. - (c) Exempt lot, certificate of exemption: The owner of an exempt lot shall not be required to apply for a tree permit, provided however, that an owner of an exempt lot who seeks an exterior work permit must certify to the tree warden on form(s) provided by the tree warden, that as of the date on the form(s) the lot qualifies as an exempt lot and will remain an exempt lot for eighteen months following tree removal.
+- (a) Applicability: The terms and provisions of this article shall apply to any protected tree located on land within the city not owned by the city, the commonwealth, or any independent authority of the commonwealth, or by the federal government except protected tree(s) located on an exempt lot pursuant to paragraphs (e) and (d) below. , except on single or two family residential occupied lots where no exterior construction is presently underway or planned to take place during the 24 months following the removal of trees, the trees to be removed do not meet the Legacy tree designation, and the owner obtains an exemption permit from the tree warden. - (b) Permit, certificate of exemption: No person shall remove a protected tree on a non-exempt lot located on land subject to the provisions of this article, or commence legally permitted exterior work on any lot without first obtaining a tree permit or a certificate of exemption from the tree warden.
+Applications shall be made in writing on forms specified by the tree warden. - (e) Exempt lot, certificate of exemption: The owner of an exempt lot shall not be required to apply for a tree permit, provided however, that an owner of an exempt lot who seeks an exterior work permit must certify to the tree warden on form(s) provided by the tree warden, that as of the date on the form(s) the lot qualities as an exempt lot and will remain an exempt lot for eighteen months following tree removal.
 There shall be no fee for filing a certificate of exemption. - (1) The tree warden shall determine whether a property is an occupied lot for the purposes of establishing exempt lot status.
-The property owner shall, if requested by the tree warden provide proof of ownership as well as a written statement confirming ownership and that a person or persons are living in the property.
+The property owner shall, if requested by the tree warden provide proof of ownership a well as a written statement confirming ownership and that a person or persons are living in the property. - (2) If lot ownership changes during the eighteen consecutive months following the removal of any protected tree(s) on an exempt lot, the new owner must apply for a tree permit and shall be required to replace any protected tree(s) that were removed.
+If, however, a change of ownership occurs on a lot for which a extension of exempt lot status for non occupancy during construction has been issued within the eighteen months prior to the change in ownership, the person issued such extension shall apply for a tree permit and shall be required to replace any protected tree(s) that were removed.